A paradox from randomization-based causal inference: A Paradox From Neymanian and Fisherian Inference

 \subsection{Initial Numerical Comparisons}

 We compare Neymanian and Fisherian approaches using numerical examples with both balanced and unbalanced experiments.
-In our simulations, the potential outcomes are fixed, the simulations are carried out over randomization distributions induced by the treatment assignments, the significance level is $0.05$, and $M=10^5$ for the FRT.
+In our simulations, the potential outcomes are fixed, and the simulations are carried out over randomization distributions induced by the treatment assignments.
+The significance level is $0.05$, and $M$ is $10^5$ for the FRT.

 \begin{example}[Balanced Experiments with $N_1=N_0$] The potential outcomes are independently generated from Normal distributions $Y_i(1)\sim N(1/10, 1/16)$ and $Y_i(0)\sim N(0, 1/16)$, for $i=1, \ldots, 100$.
-Further, they are fixed once drawn from the Normal distributions above.
+The individual causal effects are not constant, with $S_\tau^2=0.125.$ Further, once drawn from the Normal distributions above, they are fixed.
 We repeatedly generate $1000$ completely randomized treatment assignments with $ N=100$ and $N_1 = N_0 = 50$.
 For each treatment assignment, we obtain the observed outcomes and implement two tests for Neyman's null and Fisher's null.
 As shown in Table \ref{tb::test_b}, it never happens that we reject Fisher's null but fail to reject Neyman's null.
 However, we reject Neyman's null but fail to reject Fisher's null in $15$ instances. \end{example}